 In general, complaints regarding impartiality, accuracy or bias in BBC broadcasting should initially be made directly to the BBC.
 Complaints concerning Fairness and/or Privacy can be submitted directly to OFCOM.

 Complaints to the BBC:

 For further practical tips on using the BBC’s Complaints Procedure, see here.

-Complaints to Ofcom:
+Complaints to OFCOM: